absolomb/absolomb.github.io/_posts/2017-12-21-OSCP-Journey.md

 - Check out [HackTheBox](https://www.hackthebox.eu/), start with easy machines and work up.
 Retired machines have writeups.

-When starting the labs:
+#### When starting the labs:

 - Do the course materials all the way through first.
-Depending on experience you can probably skip some of it.
 Also document all of your exercises during this time so you don't have to do it later if you want the extra 5 points for the lab report.
 Coming back to do this later will be a burden.

  - Do not get root happy and start trying to own boxes as fast as possible without understanding what you are doing.